 Equipment:

-- Food grinder I prefer to use a grinder to get the Pennsylvania Dutch ham salad to the right consistency.
+- Food grinder You will need a food/meat grinder to get the ham salad to the right consistency.

 - Mixing bowls A mixing bowl with a lid is very nice to store the Amish ham salad in and you can save on dishes in the process!

 Note 1* You can adjust the amount of mayo to your preference.
-Salad dressing can substituted for mayonnaise if you prefer the taste, but once again the amount may need to be adjusted.
+Salad dressing (Miracle whip) can substituted for mayonnaise if you prefer the taste, but once again the amount may need to be adjusted to get the right consistency.

 Note 2* The Ham Salad that was made at the Amish deli (where I worked as a teenager) was made with these three ingredients.
 If you prefer, you can also add any of the optional ingredients below.
 Also if you have a saltier ham and want to sweeten the ham salad slightly, you can add 1-2 tablespoons of brown sugar.